Avikalp7/Operating-Systems-Lab/README.md

 Brief description is as follows:

 **shuffle.c**: Read a file name as command line argument which stores a nxn matrix, and use threads for computing k-circular horizontal and vertical shifts of the matrix.

+## Assignment 4 Part 2
+See the complete problem statement [here](http://cse.iitkgp.ac.in/~agupta/OSLab/Assgn4.pdf)

+Brief descriptions are as follows:

+**A.c**: The client process that sends periodic requests to book tickets.

+**B.c**: The server process that uses threads to cater to these requests, while preventing a high number of active threads.

+Process B must be ran first.
+Process A is killed whenever process B is killed.